Monday 30 October 1939

 American Homefront: The German American Bund, which is very active on Long Island, has a parade on East 86th Street in Manhattan.
 The organization also goes by the name German American Federation (German: Amerikadeutscher Bund, also Amerikadeutscher Volksbund).

 Future History: Grace Slick is born in Highland Park, Illinois.
-She becomes famous as a singer with the Jefferson Airplane (later Starship) in the 1960s.
+She becomes famous as a singer with the Jefferson Airplane (later Starship) in the 1960s and various other incarnations of the group thereafter.

 October 1939October 1, 1939: Occupation of Warsaw